About postgraduate study

 - A postgraduate degree can provide you with a platform for further research or enable you to develop high-level skills and advanced knowledge to further your career

-There are two types of postgraduate degree at the University of Glasgow:
+There are three types of postgraduate degree at the University of Glasgow:

 Postgraduate Taught refers to taught degrees with a set amount of contact time with the course providers.
 This takes the form of seminars, tutorials and lectures.